jiandai/dsb17/devNote.md

 - 2017-3-16-thu spotted a bug in resizing, 128*490*490 drives OOM, 1 pass, test diff shape to maximize the use GPU mem, multi-core not really help
 - 2017-3-17-fri mem bottleneck when cnn shape is enlarged /w all samples, able to run on smp node but not gpu node, review the code structure (loop,loop, model), refactoring, start 1-pass /w larger cnn & all samples

-#### staged summary: i) Being able to put all the training scans through a 3d cnn smoothly and in a well controled way is a quite non-trivial task;
-ii) The 3d cnn is not an efficient tool for the diagnosis of lung cancer using ct data
+#### staged summary: i) Being able to put all the training scans through a 3d cnn smoothly and in a well controled way is a quite non-trivial task; ii) The 3d cnn is not an efficient tool for the diagnosis of lung cancer using ct data

-- ... ... w3
+- ... ... w4
 - 2017-3-20-mon segmentation 101

 ## To-do:
 - experiment log
+- cnn ae: search for "convolutional autoencoder"

 ## Ref